tytydraco/yessleep/out/Our_town_has_an_old_phone_booth_that_lets_you_call_anyone.md

 “You think I’m lying?
 I used the marbles so you can check yourself.
 It wasn’t as hard as you said.
 Someone musta come and fixed the thing up though cause you said it was broken when you came but –”

 “Did you smoke some grass or something, huh?
-You really that stupid?
-That crock of shit story is the only thing left that makes this town interesting.”
+You really that stupid?”

 “Huh… But I’m literally –”